zendesk/custom-sunshine-conversations-ios-ui/README.md

 ### 4. Handle input from the Text View
 Now we're going to handle the user hitting the enter key while typing so that we can treat their input as a message.

-First we'll create a function called _endOfInput_ to handle the event:
+First we'll create a function called _endOfInput_ in the _ViewController_ class in _ViewController.swift_ to handle the event:

 ```swift
 @objc func endOfInput(){